Members of the German IT Planning Council

 Chair of the IT Planning Council

-Dr Heiko Geue, Minister of Finance at the Ministry of Finance and Digitalisation of Mecklenburg-Western Pomerania, has taken over as chair of the IT Planning Council for 2025.
+Prof. Dr. Luise Hölscher, State Secretary at the Federal Ministry of Digital and Public Service, has taken over as chair of the IT Planning Council for 2026.